lyk45204/pitch_contour_segmentation/README.md

 ## Training Method
 The model is trained using a supervised approach.
 Training data should be prepared as follows:
-- [Describe the data format, features, and any preprocessing steps needed]
+- get the pitch track of the audio
+- annotate the pitch contour patterns regions.

 ## Contributing
 Contributions to this project are welcome.
 Please follow these steps: